nredko/nredko.github.io/_posts/2020-02-25-ssh-port-forwarding-vscode.md

 ## Port forwarding

-If you run Java, Python, NodeJs, Go or whatever on remote Linux server, in many cases it is the _server_ which you're trying to develop.
+If you run Java, Python, NodeJS, GoLang or whatever on remote Linux server, in many cases it is the _server_ which you're trying to develop.
 And if for some reason you server expose some TCP port which is not available from external network (while you have exposed SSH for connection), you need to see this port _forwarded_ to your local computer.

 See short description how this can be done within the same SSH connection which you use to connect to console or file system (via SCP or SFTP):

 [https://www.ssh.com/ssh/tunneling/example](https://www.ssh.com/ssh/tunneling/example)

+BTW, you can connect to remote PostgreSQL, MySQL, MongoDB or Redis like they all are installed on your local computer.
+The killer feature...

 ## Ususal errors in vscode

 If you'll setup your connection string as

 ```bash
 ssh -A -L 8080:localhost:8080 user@myserver.address.com
 ```

 you'll get error like `The process tried to write to a nonexistent pipe ...`

 Search over internet doesn't give you useful answers.